 Egypt is a marginal performer (“D”) under the VACI.
 While its meat consumption and reliance on farmed animal production are low, Egypt’s animal protection legislation is among the weakest in its region.

-Egypt slaughters around 9.7 land-based animals per person / year, which is on par with the global average.
-The country's dependency on farm animals is relatively low, with around 2.3 farm animals per person (compared with a global average of around 4).
-Poultry and cow production is largely small-scale and extensive, but with government support, intensification is growing.
+Egypt slaughters around 9.3 land-based animals per person per year, slightly below the global average.
+The country's dependence on farmed animals is low, with around 2 farmed animals per person, compared with a global average of 4.1.
+The farming of cows, chickens and other farmed birds is mostly small-scale and extensive.
+However, factory farming is growing.

 Egypt is rated as a very poor performer ("F") under the Animal Protection Index (API), and its farmed animal protection legislation achieved the worst performance rating ("G") under the same index.
 This is due to its inadequate animal protection laws and enforcement mechanisms.
 There is no overarching independent national animal welfare legislation, and no species-specific legislation for farmed animals during rearing, transport and slaughter.
 Egypt also continues to permit the use of farrowing crates, sow stalls and cages, as well as surgical operations without anaesthesia.
 Learn more about the quality of Egypt's legislative protections on the API here.